virtuozzo/cloudscripting-docs/docs/reference/events.md

         - `redeployContainerDelay` - delay for container redeployment
         - `redeployContextDelay` - delay for context redeployment
         - `restartContainerDelay` - delay for container restart
     - `nodes` - nodes array with detailed info about topology.
-Explore the full list of available [node placeholders](http://docs.cloudscripting.com/reference/placeholders/#node-placeholders).
+Explore the full list of available <a href="http://docs.cloudscripting.com/reference/placeholders/#node-placeholders" target="_blank">node placeholders</a>).
     - `env` - environment information.
-Explore the full list of available [environment placeholders](http://docs.cloudscripting.com/reference/placeholders/#environment-placeholders).
+Explore the full list of available <a href="http://docs.cloudscripting.com/reference/placeholders/#environment-placeholders" target="_blank">environment placeholders</a>).

 ### onBeforeScaleOut

 The event will be executed before adding new node(s) (i.e. scaling *out*) to the existing node group (viz. layer).
-Scaling out/in can be performed either through [changing topology](https://docs.jelastic.com/jelastic-dashboard-guide#change-topology) or [auto horizontal scaling](https://docs.jelastic.com/automatic-horizontal-scaling) functionality.
+Scaling out/in can be performed either through <a href="https://docs.jelastic.com/jelastic-dashboard-guide#change-topology" target="_blank">changing topology</a> or <a href="https://docs.jelastic.com/automatic-horizontal-scaling" target="_blank">auto horizontal scaling</a> functionality.
 The *onBeforeScaleOut* event will be run only once for each layer.
 **Event Placeholders:**

 - `${event.params.}`: